CyberAgentAILab/filtered-dpo/README.md

 ## Usage

 ### Test training
+Execution time of about an hour in the notebook.
 ```
 bash scripts/test.sh
 ```

 ### Train 160m model
+Execution time of several hours using A100 80G
 ```
 # $seed in {1, 2, 3}
 seed=1